Rima Hassan: Work

-Politics

-In August 2023, Hassan participated in the summer days organized by The Ecologists, alongside the rapper Médine or the politician Clémentine Autain.
+Member of the European parliament

-In the 2024 European elections, Hassan joined the list of La France Insoumise (LFI), where she was placed seventh, after also being approached to be on the list of The Greens but in a non-eligible position.
+On 30 April 2024, Hassan was summoned by the police for questioning regarding allegations of publicly condoning an act of terrorism.
+The allegations related to comments she made on social media in the winter of 2023.
+Hassan said she was "calm, confident, and ready to fully cooperate with the judicial police officers, in whom [she has] complete confidence".
+She criticised "the political pressures aimed at compromising [her] freedom of expression [at] a crucial political moment for the future of the French", referring to the European elections that year.
+In the 2024 European Parliament election in France, Hassan joined the list of La France Insoumise (LFI), where she was placed seventh, after also being approached to be on the list of The Greens but in a non-eligible position.
 She was elected.
 She explains her political commitment to LFI's list by the "urgent need to act politically now" regarding the situation in the Gaza Strip.